Pranjal-IIT-Madras/cpp-practice/README.md

 # C++ Practice

-A collection of C++ programs, exercises, and problem-solving solutions documenting my journey from beginner concepts to Data Structures and Algorithms.
+A collection of C++ programs, exercises, and problem-solving solutions documenting my journey of learning C++.

 ---